-Zener diode VR1 along with R15 offers primary sensed output over voltage protection.
+Zener diode VR1 along with R9 and D3 offers primary sensed output overvoltage protection.
 In a flyback converter, output of the auxiliary winding tracks the output voltage of the converter.
-In case of over voltage at output of the converter, the auxiliary winding voltage increases and causes breakdown of VR1 which then causes a current to flow into the BPP pin of InnoSwitch3-CP IC U1.
-If the current flowing into the BPP pin increases above the I{sD} threshold, the U1 controller will latch off and prevent any further increase in output voltage.
+In case of overvoltage at output of the converter, the auxiliary winding voltage increases and causes breakdown of VR1 which then causes a current to flow into the BPP pin of InnoSwitch3-EP IC U1.
+If the current flowing into the BPP pin increases above the I{SD} threshold, the U1 controller will latch-off and prevent any further increase in output voltage.

-The secondary-side of the INN3279C IC provides output voltage, output current sensing and drive to a MOSFET providing synchronous rectification.
-The secondary of the transformer is rectified by SR FET Q2 and filtered by capacitors C12 and C13A.
-High frequency ringing during switching transients that would otherwise create radiated EMI is reduced via a RCD snubber R19, C8 and D4.
-Diode D4 was used to minimize the dissipation in resistor R19.
+The secondary-side of the InnoSwitch3-EP IC provides output voltage, output current sensing and drive to a MOSFET providing synchronous rectification.
+The secondary of the transformer is rectified by SR FET Q1 and filtered by capacitors C8 and C9.
+Capacitors C15 and C17 are used to reduce the high frequency output voltage ripple.
+High frequency ringing during switching transients that would otherwise create radiated EMI is reduced via a RCD snubber R11, C7 and D4.
+Diode D4 was used to minimize the dissipation in resistor R11.

-The gate of Q2 is turned on by secondary-side controller inside IC U1, based on the winding voltage sensed via resistor R16 and fed into the FWD pin of the IC.
+The gate of Q1 is turned on by secondary-side controller inside IC U1, based on the winding voltage sensed via resistor R12 and fed into the FWD pin of the IC.

 In continuous conduction mode of operation, the MOSFET is turned off just prior to the secondary-side commanding a new switching cycle from the primary.
-In discontinuous mode of operation, the power MOSFET is turned off when the voltage drop across the MOSFET falls below a threshold of $V{\text{SR(TH)}}$.
+In discontinuous mode of operation, the power MOSFET is turned off when the voltage drop across the MOSFET falls below a threshold of approximately $V{\text{SR(TH)}}$ mV.
 Secondary-side control of the primary-side power switch avoids any possibility of cross conduction of the two switches and provides extremely reliable synchronous rectification.

-The secondary-side of the IC U1 is self-powered from either the secondary-winding forward voltage or the output voltage.
-Capacitor C9 connected to the BPS pin of IC U1 provides decoupling for the internal circuitry.
-When the output voltage is below 5 V during startup, the device will directly power itself from the secondary winding.
-During the on-time of the primary-side power MOSFET, the forward voltage that appears across the secondary winding is used to charge the decoupling capacitor C9 via resistor R16 and an internal regulator.
+The secondary-side of the IC U1 is self-powered from either the secondary winding forward voltage or the output voltage.
+Capacitor C10 connected to the BPS pin of IC U1 provides decoupling for the internal circuitry.
+Capacitor C11 provides decoupling for the VO pin.